 In The Nanny Jocelyn was going to marry Nigel, but Fran realizes that she is really in love with her chauffeur, Lester.
 Eventually, the two of them realize it on Jocelyn's wedding day- and Jocelyn marries Lester instead.

-In the musical Side Show, when Violet's big publicity event of a wedding fails to go off, her (conjoined twin) sister Daisy proposes to the man she's in love with on these grounds.
+In Side Show, when Violet's big publicity event of a wedding fails to go off, her (conjoined twin) sister Daisy proposes to the man she's in love with on these grounds.
 He turns her down.

 There is a ballet about a young woman called Lisette whose mother wants her to marry the much younger son of a rich widower.
 Lisette already has a boyfriend and at the rehearsal dinner he hides in her room but the two of them get caught by the guests together with Lisette in her underwear (she was changing for the dinner) and the mother is humiliated, calling the wedding off (to the delight of the two children).
 It then ends with her chatting up the father, remembering he was a widower...